If you haven’t read part one and part two of our random acts of marketing series, we encourage you to start there!

 No individual marketer can be an expert in every facet of marketing.
 There’s simply too much to know and too much rapid change.
 For some marketers, this means they may overcome certain random acts of marketing but still run into trouble when it comes to other marketing areas (i.e., measurement and technology).

 When you hire an Authentic Brand Fractional CMO, you get more than the expertise of one solo practitioner.
-You get the collective brainpower (“Mindshare”) of our Fractional CMO team and our Ally Network of specialized marketing partners.
+You get the collective brainpower (“Mindshare”) of our Fractional CMO team and our Ally Network of specialized marketing providers.
 Our Fractional CMOs meet several times each month to discuss client challenges and brainstorm solutions.
 Our Ally Network keeps us sharp on the latest marketing tools, technologies, and trends, so you always get the most innovative guidance.
 The Mindshare gives you access to expertise that spans marketing disciplines, industries, business types, and more.

 If you’re ready to put random acts behind you and make marketing a sustained, strategic, sales-aligned aspect of your business, let’s connect.
 We’ll share how Authentic Brand’s unique approach, powered by Marketers, Methodology, and Mindshare, can help you build strong muscle in your marketing teams and programs to fuel your next-level growth.